 Oral test: This oral proficiency exam will be administered remotely and will be given on the day indicated on the class schedule.
 There are no make-ups.

 Final Exam: The final exam is a departmental, comprehensive test which is administered in two parts: the listening component is given on the last day of class and the remainder of the test is given during the final exam period.

 Class Participation: Study of a foreign language necessitates frequent exposure to the language and regular practice.
-For that reason, class attendance is mandatory in the classroom meetings as well as the weekly conversation hour.
+For that reason, participation in the classroom meetings as well as the weekly conversation hours is mandatory.
 It will be difficult (or impossible) to complete the exercises and activities in class if you have not reviewed the grammatical explanations and completed the exercises beforehand.
 You are expected to come prepared to class, having reviewed the material to be covered and ready to submit homework assignments on time.

 Classroom participation is evaluated on a daily basis.
 Daily evaluations are based upon the following scale:

 6: Well prepared for class, excellent participation (in terms of quality AND quantity), solid control of grammar.
 Speaks only Spanish in class.
 In other words, excellent.

 5: Prepared for class, a good deal of participation (in terms of quality AND quantity), some control of grammar.
 Speaks only Spanish in class.
 In other words, good.

 4: Participates in class but showing evidence of insufficient grammatical preparation (quality).
 Speaks only Spanish in class.